Pontiac Grand Prix: 1981

 A minor reskinning of the sheet metal for improved aerodynamics marked the 1981 Grand Prix along with a new grille design and revised tail section.
 The SJ model was dropped and a new Brougham series was now the flagship of the Grand Prix line.
 The Brougham models came standard with all power options, a plush cloth interior similar to the full-sized Bonneville Brougham, and a half roof vinyl top with coach lamps.
 The base and LJ models continued as before.
 All models now came standard with the Buick 231 cid V6 with the 265 cid Pontiac V8 available as an extra cost option (Chevy 305 cid V8 in California).
 The 301 cid V8 was discontinued and a new option this year was the Oldsmobile-built 350 cid Diesel V8, which was not often ordered due to high cost of around $700 and poor reliability.
-The year 1981 was also the last for Pontiac Motor Division to offer its own V8 engine due to an emerging GM corporate engine policy that determined Pontiac would build only four-cylinder engines and Buick only V6 engines, leaving Chevrolet and Oldsmobile to build V8 engines for most GM cars and trucks, while Cadillac would produce its own aluminum-block V8 that debuted in 1982.
+The year 1981 was also the last for Pontiac Motor Division to offer its V8 engine due to an emerging GM corporate engine policy that determined Pontiac would build only four-cylinder engines and Buick only V6 engines, leaving Chevrolet and Oldsmobile to build V8 engines for most GM cars and trucks, while Cadillac would produce an aluminum-block V8 that debuted in 1982.
 From 1982-on, all V8-equipped Pontiacs were equipped with Chevy or Olds engines.